William Herzog founded Herzog Contracting Corp.

 Herzog Motorsports Founded

-Herzog Racing is still heavily involved in motorsports today having sponsored legendary drivers such as Jimmy Johnson and brothers Tony and Cruz Pedregon throughout the years.
+Herzog first dips its toes in the world of racing.
+The Motorsports division has sponsored legendary drivers such as Jimmie Johnson and brothers Tony and Cruz Pedregon over the years.

 First Generation Clip Car Goes to Work